suhanw/suhanw.github.io/data/drafts/using-msw-with-storybook-jest-dev.md

 npm install msw --save-dev
 ```

 In a nutshell, MSW will intercept outgoing API requests, and run a resolver function to handle that intercepted request.
-Your job is to write that resolver function to return a mock response that complies with the backend-frontend contract.
+Your job is to write that resolver function to return a mock response that follows the backend-frontend contract.

 ```ts
 // client/src/api/get-user-mock.ts